yhLeeee/Awesome-LLMs-in-Graph-tasks/README.md

    <p align="center"><img width="75%" src="Figures/ENG.jpg" /></p>
    <p align="center"><em>The framework of ENG.</em></p>
    </details>

+## Summarizations based on proposed taxonomy

+<p align="center">< img src="Figures/summarization.jpg" width=75% height=75%></p >
+<p align="left"><em>Table 1.</em> A summary of models that leverage LLMs to assist graph-related tasks in literature, ordered by their release time. <b>Fine-tuning</b> denotes whether it is necessary to fine-tune the parameters of LLMs, and &hearts; indicates that models employ parameter-efficient fine-tuning (PEFT) strategies, such as LoRA and prefix tuning. <b>Prompting</b> indicates the use of text-formatted prompts in LLMs, done manually or automatically.
+Acronyms in <b>Task</b>: Node refers to node-level tasks; Link refers to link-level tasks; Graph refers to graph-level tasks; Reasoning refers to Graph Reasoning; Retrieval refers to Graph-Text Retrieval; Captioning refers to Graph Captioning.</p >

 ## Contributing

 If you have come across relevant resources, feel free to open an issue or submit a pull request.

 ```